wpeverest/user-registration/readme.txt

 16. User Account Page -  Vertical Layout

 == Changelog ==

+= 3.2.0    - 10/04/2024
+* Feature  - Dashboard Page.
+* Feature  - Automatic user login after email confirmation and reset password.
+* Enhance  - Text Area Enhancement.
+* Enhance  - User registration Gutenberg blocks.
+* Enhance  - Send Bulk Resend Verification Email.
+* Enhance  - Screenshot video on upgrade to pro popup.
+* Tweak    - Filter to change email body width.
+* Tweak    - Change the 'All UR Forms' filter name to 'All Users' at Users > All Users.
+* Tweak    - Tooltip message for Username, Text and Textarea of Length Advance Settings.
+* Dev      - PHP version 8.3 compatibility issue.
+* Dev      - Compatibility for Subscription Plan trail period.
+* Dev      - Compatibility for WooCommerce My-Account Edit Profile sync.
+* Dev      - Compatibility for Added smart phone number in billing phone number.
+* Dev      - Compatibility for Recurring payment to be set 1DAY instead of 1YEAR in payments.
+* Dev      - Compatibility for Tooltip removed when clicked multiple times on field in builder.
+* Fix      - Backend validation for Number field.
+* Fix      - My Account URL issue on custom permalink.
+* Fix      - Avatar files are left behind after deleting user.
+* Fix      - Denied is not working when email confirmation is enabled.
+* Fix      - Checkbox values are not being saved when there is a single option.
+* Fix      - When no redirection the waiting period for redirection should be hidden.
+* Fix      - Required Validation of Text Fields Issue (Input, First Name, Last Name, etc..).
+* Fix      - Email is not sent to the user and admin when stripe field is conditionally hidden.

 = 3.1.5    - 05/03/2024
 * Fix      - Missing Escaping for display name.